 - 3 time finalist Entrepreneur of the Year Ernst & Young

 - 2 time finalist Entrepreneur of the Year PWC

 - 1 time finalist Entrepreneur of the Year Southern California Technology Council

 - Guest speaker at over 100 elementary schools statewide (sponsored by Verizon on behalf of the California PTA) for Poogling Internet Safety and Information Seminars

 - Various other schools, colleges, universities and organizations: Regular speaker on Entrepreneuring, Marketing, PR, Extreme Customer Service, management, and other topics.

 To do cool stuff, solve problems, make a difference, matter, and have tons of fun doing it working only with amazing people, who want to do the same.

 74 Systems is a marketing, technology, workflow and automation company.
 We make things work in ways you may never have imagined.
 We help build, grow and manage companies, from prospects to projects.
-We offer various individual services or choose our comprehensive Ignite Program and we can help you with just about anything.
+We offer various individual services or choose our comprehensive Ignite System and we can help you with just about anything.
 Our primary clients are leaders in the accounting and bookkeeping industry, tax professionals, attorneys, service professionals and eCommerce/online businesses.
 We remain focused so we can leverage our experience and talent, and provide the most value.
 We help our clients find new clients, manage workflow, tackle the web, transform technology, integrate automation and so much more.

 2001 – 2012: Founder, CEO, Make It Work, Inc.